PRINCE-OBOT/WEB-NOTE/Cascading Style Sheet/isolation, mix-blend-mode.md

 ### 1.

 When a parent has `mix-blend-mode` property, it affects not just itself but also its children by default.
-The children will blend **relatively to the parent's background**, unless they have their own `mix-blend-mode`, which then blends them with the parent instead.
+The children will blend **relatively to the parent's background**, unless they have their own `mix-blend-mode`, which then blends them with there direct parent background instead.
 ```html

 <div class="container">